 When preparing to make home improvements, an unsecured personal loan may make a lot of sense—especially if you haven’t built up much equity in your home.
 While some options like home equity lines of credit (HELOCs), home equity loans, and cash-out refinancing can help you fund your home upgrades, they may not be available unless you have 20% or more equity in your house.
 A personal loan could help you accomplish your dream home improvement project, such as a new kitchen or bathroom.
 To help you, we reviewed over 50 lenders, evaluating each one for how much you can borrow, interest rates, fees, repayment options, and more to determine the best home improvement loans (that are unsecured) so you can achieve your home goals.
-These are the best home improvement loan rates to consider as of July, 2020.
+These are the best home improvement loan rates to consider.